uchepercynnoch/one-up-time-backend/readme.md

 ### <a id="build">Build</a>

 To build the application, open a terminal in the root directory of the application, then run the command `COMPOSE_DOCKER_CLI_BUILD=1 DOCKER_BUILDKIT=1 docker-compose build` or `./docker.sh`.
 Where `docker.sh` bash file in the root directory of the application.
 Be sure to grant the file executable permissions e.g., on __MAC__, run `chmod +x docker.sh`.
-This will generate and run a docker image.
+This will generate a docker image.

 ### <a id="run">Run</a>
 To the run the application, open a terminal on the application root directory: